ZachWhitener/CustomerEntryDLRd2/README.md

     `$ mongod`

-    If that doesn't work, try appending `--smallfiles`.
+    If that doesn't work, try appending `--smallfiles` to mongod.
 4) Start the NodeJs server:

     `$ node server.js`

+If all went well, the app should now be running on port 8080.